wp-plugins/mashsharer/readme.txt

 * HTML5 Tag <aside> wrapped around to tell search engines that the share buttons are not part of the content
 * Plus button moves to end of share buttons when activated and does not stay longer in place.
 * Drag and drop sort order of services.
-* Enable desired services with one click
+* Enable desired Social Media Icons services with one click
 * Choose which network should be visible all the time This ones will be large sized by default.
 Other ones are behind the plus sign
 * Three different effective share button styles - Less is more here
 * Choose border radius of the buttons